Digitalroot-Technologies/MediaWiki_PHPBB_Auth/README.md

 ];
 ```

+Any plugin configuration issues that result in an Exception should output an
+error message to the file.

-Now when users login the log will contain the progress of the authentication.
+When users login the log will contain the progress of the authentication.
 Here's an example of a successful login using `UseWikiProfile` and `UseWikiGroup`:

 ```